 In a nutshell, ransomware is malware that encrypts your data, making it inaccessible.
 Then, it demands payment in exchange for the decryption key.

-Unfortunately, the frequency and severity of ransomware attacks are rising: Gartner says that 75% of companies will be a victim of ransomware by 2025, and 71% of victims will lose their data forever (Kaspersky).
+Unfortunately, the frequency and severity of ransomware attacks are rising and 71% of victims will lose their data forever (Kaspersky).

 After reading this article, you'll learn the following: